guardian/frontend/docs/03-dev-howtos/06-repressing.md

 - `FaciaControllerTest.should render fronts in mf2 format`
 - `FaciaControllerTest.should render fronts in mf2 format (no section provided)`
 - `FaciaControllerTest.should render fronts with content that has been pre-fetched from facia-press`

-This is because the pressed JSON does not match what `Facia` is expecting.
-[Read the Fronts architecture here](https://github.com/guardian/frontend/blob/d4422b4537165424e70a898d150db4e806ba04d6/docs/02-architecture/02-fronts-architecture.md).

 ### Repressing fronts locally.